losephjambert/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ - `Relational Databases` are a type of database built upon entity relationships.
+Entity relationships are considered to be 1:1, 1:many, or many:many. `SQL` is shorthand for `Structured Query Language` and it is the language used to access a `Relational Database`.
+We use `SQL` queries to read, insert, delete, and update data in a `Relational Database`.

 - [ ] Why do tables need a `primary key`?

 - [ ] What is the name given to a table column that references the primary key on another table.